-Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy – an intensive training experience designed to help first years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
-From the nuts and bolts of preparing lease summaries to knowing how to structure a closing to leveraging S&W’s litigation support technology, first years master the basics quickly and emerge poised for success.
-Upon completion of First Year Academy, first years are ready not only to take on assignments, but also to participate in department meetings, in S&W substantive and skills training classes and in external continuing legal education programming.
+Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy – an intensive training experience designed to help first-years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
+From the nuts and bolts of how to review a commercial lease to knowing how to structure a closing to leveraging S&W’s litigation support technology, first-years master the basics quickly and emerge poised for success.
+Upon completion of First Year Academy, first-years are ready not only to take on assignments, but also to participate in department meetings, in S&W substantive and skills training classes and in external continuing legal education programming.

 Below is a sampling of courses taught in the First Year Academy and what our first-year associates are saying about them:

 On Anatomy of a Commercial Real Estate Transaction taught by Eric Lemont: